+Value of \$100 Investment:

+1

+-

-Value of \$100 Investment Value o of \$100 Investment : --------------------------- --------- ---- ------- ------------ --- value of \$100 investment.
-1994 1995 1996 1997 1998 The Company \$108 \$184 127 \$424 \$390 202 \$100 240 New York Stock Exchange Public Oil & Gas Producers 98 105 127 115 153 153 202 155 124
+1994 1995 1996 1997 1998

+The Company \$108 \$184 \$424 \$390 \$100

+New York Stock Exchange 98 127 153 202 240

+Public Oil & Gas Producers 105 115 153 155 124

-PROPOSAL NO. 3 ISSUANCE OF SERIES A PREFERRED STOCK AND SHARES OF COMMON STOCK RELATED THERETO
+PROPOSAL NO. 3 ISSUANCE OF PREFERRED STOCK AND SHARES OF COMMON STOCK RELATED THERETO

-On April , 1999, pursuant to a Stock Purchase Agreement (the "Agreement "), the Company consummated a private placement financing transaction (the "Private Placement") resulting in gross proceeds to the Company of \$30,000,000.
-The Company issued an aggregate of 1,948,000 shares of the Company's Series A 1999 Convertible Preferred Stock (the "Series A Preferred Stock") and 1,052,000 shares of Series B 1999 Non-convertible Preferred Stock (the "Series B Preferred Stock," and together with the Series A Preferred Stock, the "Preferred Stock") in the Private Placement.
-Each share of Series A Preferred Stock is convertible at any time at the option of the holders (the "Preferred Stockholders"), in whole or in part, into Common Stock at a conversion price of \$4.00 per share, adjusted for any stock split, stock dividend, reorganization, reclassification and certain other matters (the "Conversion Price").
-The Series B Preferred Stock is convertible at any time at the option of the Company, in whole but not in part, into shares of Series A Preferred Stock on a share-for-share basis, provided that all accumulated, unpaid dividends on the converted Series B Preferred Stock are paid concurrently with such conversion.
-Each outstanding share of Preferred Stock is entitled to receive quarterly dividends at the rate of nine percent (9%) per annum, cumulative, payable in cash or shares of Common Stock (valued at a 17.5% discount to the then prevailing market price).
+On April 29, 1999, pursuant to a Stock Purchase Agreement, the Company consummated a private placement financing transaction (the "Private Placement") resulting in gross proceeds to the Company of \$30,000,000.
+The Company issued an aggregate of 1,948,001 shares of the Company's Preferred Stock and 1,051,999 shares of Series B 1999 Non-Convertible Preferred Stock (the "Non-Convertible Preferred Stock") in the Private Placement.
+Each share of Preferred Stock is convertible at any time at the option of the holders in whole or in part, into Common Stock at a conversion price of \$4.00 per share, adjusted for any stock split, stock dividend, reorganization, reclassification and certain other matters.
+The Non-Convertible Preferred Stock is convertible at any time at the option of the Company but not at the option of the holders, in whole but not in part, into shares of Preferred Stock on a share-for-share basis, provided that all accumulated, unpaid dividends on the Non-Convertible Preferred Stock are paid concurrently with such conversion.
+Each outstanding share of Preferred Stock and each outstanding share of Non-Convertible Preferred Stock are entitled to receive quarterly dividends at the rate of 9% per annum, cumulative, payable in cash or shares of Common Stock (valued at a 17.5% discount to the then prevailing market price).

 The Company used all of the proceeds of the Private Placement to reduce outstanding indebtedness under its bank credit facility.
 All of the securities sold in the Private Placement were sold solely to accredited investors under the Securities Act of 1933, as amended.
-Rules of the NYSE applicable to the Company require that the Company obtain approval of its stockholders before the issuance of common stock (or securities convertible into or exchangeable for common stock) in excess of twenty percent (20%) of the number of shares of common stock outstanding before such issuance.
-The number of shares of Common Stock issuable as a result of the conversion of the Series A Preferred Stock (assuming the Company converts the Series B Preferred Stock into shares of Series A Preferred Stock) would be 7,500,000, which represents approximately 31% of the Common Stock that was issued and outstanding before the Preferred Stock conversion.
-If the stockholders approve this proposal, the Company intends to convert the Series B Preferred Stock into shares of Series A Preferred Stock.
+Rules of the NYSE applicable to the Company require that the Company obtain approval of its stockholders before the issuance of common stock (or securities convertible into or exchangeable for common stock) in excess of 20% of the number of shares of common stock outstanding before such issuance.
+The number of shares of Common Stock issuable as a result of the conversion of the Preferred Stock (assuming the Company converts the Non-Convertible Preferred Stock into shares of Preferred Stock) would be 7,500,000, which represents approximately 31% of the Common Stock that was issued and outstanding before the issuance of the Preferred Stock and the Non-Convertible Preferred Stock.
+If the stockholders approve this proposal, the Company intends to convert the Non-Convertible Preferred Stock into shares of Preferred Stock.